Orelab/letterbox-iot/README.md

 The development board I used is a wemos D1 mini clone (as cheap as 0,60€), and a simple (0,30€)

+- First, rename config.sample.h to config.h and changes values for your needs.
+- Then, install the TimeLib library : https://github.com/PaulStoffregen/Time
+- Don't forget to install the ESP8266 community board

 ## The server